-Digital access makes it possible that you may have double or triple licencing.
+SAP Digital Access makes it possible that you may have double or triple licensing.

-One of the most important phrases in the field of digital access is the following:
+One of the most important phrases in the field of SAP Digital Access is the following:

-This signifies that no matter who creates chargeable documents in the sense of digital access, requires no named user license.
+This signifies that no matter who creates chargeable documents in the sense of SAP Digital Access, requires no named user license.

-What is explained so simply has a few more dimensions that on closer inspection could be very complicated in terms of licence usage.
+What is explained so simply has a few more dimensions that on closer inspection could be very complicated in terms of license usage.

 A sales employee has a third party mobile app, with which he can dial into SAP using his SAP user and password and now uses this app to create sales orders, invoices and the like.
 One would now be of the opinion that everything goes right in terms of licensing, because he communicates with SAP as a licensed user and everything should be good so far.

-Unfortunately, in this case it is more than fine.
-Digital Access knows no users.
+Unfortunately, in this case it is not fine.
+SAP Digital Access knows no users.
 It is therefore irrelevant whether the producer of chargeable documents additionally has a user license or not.

 In this case, the user uses the app of a SAP service provider, which was built especially for these activities.
 Since it is not a SAP technology, but a third party add-on, Passport now decides to count the fee-based documents program, the documents created with it as indirectly created.